opchauhan87/av-dialer/README.md

 # See tools section at the bottom for cluster db with 7 servers, 150 users and phones ready to go

-### Alma/Rocky 9 Installer with Dynamic portal and CyburPhone with SSL cert with Asterisk 18 for CONTABO ONLY
+### Alma/Rocky 9 Installer with Dynamic portal and avtlkphone with SSL cert with Asterisk 18 for CONTABO ONLY

 ```
 cd /usr/src/vicidial-install-scripts